 Our eighth grade students will be graduating soon.
 We’re running a blog series so that you can get to know them a little bit before they go and see where they’ll be attending high school.
 (You can’t miss it–they’re holding signs!)

 Here’s the second of four blogs highlighting eighth grade students.
-(Read the first here.)
-Thanks for being a part of the Mustard Seed community; for supporting these students and cheering them on!
+(Read the first here , the third here, and the fourth here.)
+Thanks for being a part of the Mustard Seed Community and cheering for these students.
+We’re so proud!

 Anthony (Eastern Christian High School)

-This summer, Anthony’s going to be working with four-to-six-year-olds who are special needs children.
+This summer, Anthony’s going to be working with four-to-six-year-olds children with special needs.
 It’s the perfect job for him because he plans to become a special education teacher.
 Early childhood, and kindergarten in particular, is his niche.
 Serving and helping people bring him joy.

 Studying language arts, meeting new friends, and playing lacrosse are all things that Anthony’s looking forward to next year at Eastern Christian High School.